 There is no cure for PCOS, but Dr. Kandinov recommends the best methods to relieve your symptoms.
 Treatment may include taking hormonal birth control pills or lifestyle changes such as weight loss.
 Even a moderate 10% reduction in weight can regulate your hormones and reduce symptoms of PCOS.

-To learn more about PCOS and ovarian cysts, call Aventura OBGYN Specialists or book an appointment online today.
+To learn more about PCOS and ovarian cysts, call Beacon Hallandale OBGYNor book an appointment online today.